-To the extent applicable, and to the extent able (given the current size and structure of the Company and the Board), the Company has adopted the Quoted Companies Alliance Corporate Governance Code.
-Details of how the Company complies with the Code, and the reasons for any non-compliance, are set out in the tables below, and referenced to the principles contained in the Code.
+To the extent applicable, and to the extent able (given the current size and structure of the Company and the Board), the Company has adopted the Quoted Companies Alliance Corporate Governance Code (the QCA Code).

 In light of the Company’s size and nature, and the geographical spread of operations, the Board considers that the current Board is a cost effective and practical method of directing and managing the Company.
 As the Company’s activities develop in size, nature and scope, the size of the Board and the implementation of additional corporate governance policies and structures will be reviewed.

-Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success
+Principle Three: Considering wider stakeholder and social responsibilities

 Future expansion in Romania is likely to include very substantial projects which will require large scale finance.
 In such cases the strategy of the Board is to bring in external equity and debt finance, possibly from an industry major, so that the Company will retain a minority interest and management without the requirement to contribute substantial funds.

-Zimbabwe is emerging from a long period of economic decline, and the Board also sees opportunities for rapid expansion in that country.
-The main stakeholders identified are the State itself, and the local communities in mining areas.
-In particular, while unemployment is high and new employment is welcomed, the directors are also sensitive to the needs of local artisanal miners.
-While previous indigenisation rules no longer apply to gold mining, the Directors understand the need to involve indigenous Zimbabweans at all levels, including equity.
+Zimbabwe has experienced a long period of economic decline, but following a change in leadership the Board also sees opportunities for rapid expansion in that country.
+The main stakeholders identified are the State itself and the local communities in mining areas.
+In particular, while unemployment is high and new employment is welcomed, the Directors are also sensitive to the needs of local artisanal miners.
+While previous indigenisation rules no longer apply, the Directors understand the need to involve indigenous Zimbabweans at all levels, including equity.

-The Directors believe that the Company’s in principle joint venture on the Heritage Concession in the Marange Diamond Fields with a company owned by a local Community Trust can be made to be an exemplar for giving benefit back to the local community.
+The Directors believe that the Company’s joint venture on the Chiadzwa Community Concession in the Marange Diamond Fields with a company owned by a local Community Trust can be made to be an exemplar for giving benefit back to the local community.

 Current membership of the Board is as follows: